Solving PDEs on Unknown Manifolds with Machine Learning: Theoretical Foundation of the Proposed Algorithm

 \subsection{Optimization Error}

 In the parametrization error analysis, we have assumed that a global minimizer of the empirical loss minimization in \eqref{eqn:DMNN1} is achievable.
 In practice, a numerical optimization algorithm is used to solve this optimization problem and the numerical minimizer might not be equal to a global minimizer.
 Therefore, it is important to investigate the numerical convergence of an optimization algorithm to a global minimizer.
-The neural tangent kernel analysis originated in \cite{Arthur18} and further developed in \cite{finegrained,pmlr-v97-allen-zhu19a} has been proposed to analyze the global convergence of the (stochastic) gradient descent method for the least-squares empirical loss function in \eqref{eqn:DMNN1}.
+The neural tangent kernel analysis originated in \cite{Arthur18} and further developed in \cite{finegrained,pmlr-v97-allen-zhu19a} has been proposed to analyze the global convergence of GD and SGD for the least-squares empirical loss function in \eqref{eqn:DMNN1}.
 In the situation of solving PDEs, the global convergence analysis of optimization algorithms is vastly open.
-In \cite{Luo2020}, it was shown that the gradient descent method can identify a global minimizer of the least-squares optimization for solving second-order linear PDEs with two-layer neural networks under the assumption of over-parametrization. { In this paper, we will extend this result in the context where the differential operator in the loss function is replaced by a discrete and approximate operator, $ \mathbf{L}_{a,\epsilon}$, applied to the neural network solution (e.g., see \eqref{eqn:DMNN1} and \eqref{eqn:DMNN2}). } Furthermore, the activation function considered here is ReLU$^r$, which is more general than the activation function in \cite{Luo2020}.
-The extension to deeper neural networks follows the analysis in \cite{pmlr-v97-allen-zhu19a} and is left as future work.
+In \cite{Luo2020}, it was shown that GD can identify a global minimizer of the least-squares optimization for solving second-order linear PDEs with two-layer NNs under the assumption of over-parametrization. { In this paper, we will extend this result in the context where the differential operator in the loss function is replaced by a discrete and approximate operator, $ \mathbf{L}_{a,\epsilon}$, applied to the NN solution (e.g., see \eqref{eqn:DMNN1} and \eqref{eqn:DMNN2}). } Furthermore, the activation function considered here is ReLU$^r$, which is more general than the activation function in \cite{Luo2020}.
+The extension to deeper NNs follows the analysis in \cite{pmlr-v97-allen-zhu19a} and is left as future work.

-To establish a general theorem applicable to various applications, we consider the following emprical risk $\RS(\vtheta)$ with an over-parametrized two-layer neural network optimized by the gradient descent method:
+To establish a general theorem for various applications, we consider the following emprical risk $\RS(\vtheta)$ with an over-parametrized two-layer NN optimized by GD: